lordkilgore/OH22-prjt/README.md

 # OH22-prjt

 IDEA: Extension that gives information on Amazon purchases and returns information on the sustainability of the business practices of the manufacturer to help consumers make more environmentally responsible purchases.
+Also tracks carbon emmission via miles driven and energy usage via
 - How can we incentivize sustainable habits?
 - How can we spread awareness about sustainability?
 - How can we monitor our own habits/behaviors?
 - How can we encourage behaviors with concrete impact, not “greenwashing”?
+- asd
+- energy grid, uses 100% renewable energy to, MCE look into how they increase sustainability practices and how to better

 **Scalability**
 *Does the product reach a wide variety of people?*